monarc-project/ansible-ubuntu/README.md

 ## Requirements

+* install git on all servers
 * install Python 2 on all servers.
 Actually ansible 2.2 features only a tech preview of Python 3 support;
 * [ansible](https://www.ansible.com/) must be installed on the configuration server.
 We have tested with version 2.2.1.0 of ansible.
+* install postfix on all BO and FO servers.

 ## Usage